yogiraaz/nightwolf-cotribution/aws.md

        your infrastructure.
        D. Use AWS CloudFormation and a version control system like GIT to deploy and manage your infrastructure.

        Answer: B

        Reference:
        http://aws.amazon.com/opsworks/faqs/

    QUESTION NO: 50

        You have a server with a 5O0GB Amazon EBS data volume.
 The volume is 80% full.
 You need to back up the volume at regular intervals and be able to re-create the volume in a new Availability Zone in the shortest time possible.
 All applications using the volume can be paused for a period of a few minutes with no discernible user impact.
        Which of the following backup methods will best fulfill your requirements?

        A. Take periodic snapshots of the EBS volume 2678930
        B. Use a third party Incremental backup application to back up to Amazon Glacier
        C. Periodically back up all data to a single compressed archive and archive to Amazon S3 using a parallelized multi-part upload
        D. Create another EBS volume in the second Availability Zone attach it to the Amazon EC2 instance, and use a disk manager to mirror me two disks

        Answer: D

        Reference:
        http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html

    QUESTION NO: 51

        Your company Is moving towards tracking web page users with a small tracking Image loaded on each page Currently you are serving this image out of US-East, but are starting to get concerned about the time It takes to load the image for users on the west coast.
        What are the two best ways to speed up serving this image?
        Choose 2 answers

        A. Use Route 53's Latency Based Routing and serve the image out of US-West-2 as well as US-East-1
        B. Serve the image out through CloudFront
        C. Serve the image out of S3 so that it isn't being served oft of your web application tier
        D. Use EBS PIOPs to serve the image faster out of your EC2 instances

        Answer: A,B
-       Explanation:

    QUESTION NO: 52

        If you want to launch Amazon Elastic Compute Cloud (EC2) Instances and assign each Instance a predetermined private IP address you should:
        A. Assign a group or sequential Elastic IP address to the instances